Beeban Kidron: Peerage and honour

 Kidron was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours for services to drama.

 On 25 June 2012, Kidron was created a life peer as Baroness Kidron, of Angel in the London Borough of Islington, and was introduced in the House of Lords the following day.
 She was appointed on the recommendation of the House of Lords Appointments Commission and sits as a crossbencher.

 From 2019 to present, Kidron sits on the House of Lords Democracy and Digital Technologies Committee, having previously been on the Lords Communications Select Committee and contributed to the 2017 House of Lords "Growing up with the Internet" report. as well as reports; “BBC Charter Renewal: Reith Not Revolution” (2016), “A Privatised Future for Channel 4?”
 (2016), “Skills for Theatre: Developing the Pipeline of Talent” (2017), “UK Advertising in a Digital Age” (2018), “Regulating in a Digital World” (2019) and “Public Service Broadcasting: As Vital as Ever” (2019).

+Kidron proposed an amendment to the Data (Use and Access) Bill in May 2025, which would have mandated generative AI companies to disclose the material they use to train their programs, and require obtaining permission from copyright holders before using any of their works in such a context.
+The amendment was successful in the House of Lords but later defeated in the Commons.

 5Rights Foundation and youth advocacy

-Kidron is the Founder and Chair of 5Rights Foundation, an organisation she established in 2013 to promote the rights of children online.
+Kidron is the Founder and Honorary President of 5Rights Foundation, an organisation she established in 2013 to promote the rights of children online.
 At the launch she described it as a civil society initiative that aims to make the digital world a more transparent and empowering place for children and young people.
 5Rights signatories include Unicef, the NSPCC and Barclays bank.
 Starting out as the iRights campaign, in 2018 it was formally registered as a charity formally constituted as The 5Rights Foundation.

 5 Rights Foundation states that its mission is to build the digital world children and young people deserve.
 It develops policy, regulation and innovative approaches to digital issues on behalf of children and young people, working with an interdisciplinary network of experts.
 5Rights has pioneered a range of international policies and programmes, such as; developing Child Online Protection Policy for the Government of Rwanda; contributing to the creation of a General Comment (codicil) on the digital world, to the Convention on the Rights of the Child (UNCRC); and working in partnership with IEEE Standards to create Universal Standards for Children and for Digital Services and Products.